 However, despite all the pushing and shoving, we reached Bacolod safe and sound.
-Here are some of my photographs of the lovely city of Bacolod.
+Here are some of my photographs of this lovely city.

 After more than an hour of travel, the bus finally stopped in Toledo City for a quick food and bathroom break.

 Thirty minutes later, everyone was back on the bus.
 From the restaurant, the bus proceeded to the Toledo City port.

 Goodbye, Cebu!
 And see you Bacolod in a few hours.

 A couple of hours later, we reached the city of Talisay.
 Talisay is a city in Negros Occidental that sits right next to Bacolod.

 Bacolod is exactly like Cebu City — only quieter and less stressful.